Skip to content

 This output is a pre-arrival planning screen.
 It helps compare risks before committing the full rig, but it does not replace official land-manager rules, road scouting, weather judgment, or common sense at the final turnoff.

-The total score weighs legal confidence and access most heavily, then adds solar, connectivity, logistics, and comfort lanes.
-A weak legal or road lane can override a pretty campsite.
+The total score weighs legal confidence and access most heavily, then adds solar, connectivity, logistics, and comfort categories.
+A weak legal or road score can override a pretty campsite.

 Hard-stop logic